 Wondering if you’re eligible for this benefit?
 This article discusses everything you need to know about the the benefit including the payment dates, eligibility, benefit amount and more.

 Let’s dive in!

 What is the BC Affordable Child Care Benefit?

 The BC Affordable Child Care Benefit is a monthly benefit funded by the province of British Columbia to eligible low to medium-income families to help with the cost of raising children.

 It is administered by the Canada Revenue Agency (CRA) with the same payment dates as the Canada Child Benefit (CCB).

-Usually, the Affordable Child Care Benefit is issued to families with $111,000 pre-tax income.
-However, families with more than this income threshold can also qualify depending on their situations.
+Usually, the Affordable Childcare Benefit is issued to families with $111,000 pre-tax income.
+However, families with more than this income threshold can also qualify depending on their situation.

-Who is Eligible for BC Affordable Child Care Benefit?
+Who is Eligible for the Affordable Child Care Benefit in BC?

 While the BC Affordability Child Care Benefit targets low-medium income families in British Columbia, applicants must also meet the following requirements to qualify: